TC-LIF: A Two-Compartment Spiking Neuron Model for Long-Term Sequential Modelling: Abstract

 \section{Abstract}

 The identification of sensory cues associated with potential opportunities and dangers is frequently complicated by unrelated events that separate useful cues by long delays.
 As a result, it remains a challenging task for state-of-the-art spiking neural networks (SNNs) to establish long-term temporal dependency between distant cues.
 To address this challenge, we propose a novel biologically inspired \textbf{T}wo-\textbf{C}ompartment \textbf{L}eaky \textbf{I}ntegrate-and-\textbf{F}ire spiking neuron model, dubbed TC-LIF.
 The proposed model incorporates carefully designed somatic and dendritic compartments that are tailored to facilitate learning long-term temporal dependencies.
 Furthermore, a theoretical analysis is provided to validate the effectiveness of TC-LIF in propagating error gradients over an extended temporal duration.
 Our experimental results, on a diverse range of temporal classification tasks, demonstrate superior temporal classification capability, rapid training convergence, and high energy efficiency of the proposed TC-LIF model.
 Therefore, this work opens up a myriad of opportunities for solving challenging temporal processing tasks on emerging neuromorphic computing systems.
+Our code is publicly available at \textit{https://github.com/ZhangShimin1/TC-LIF}.